 “I’ve found the simulations to be very worthwhile.
 I first used the first edition of Annamay in Mexico simulation in an Introduction to Business course.
 Annamay in Mexico is excellent for first-and second-year students.

-I also had excellent success with Jeneryn in India.
+I also had excellent success with Jeneryn in India*.
 I love the diversity of characters.
-And students REALLY get into their roles and acting out the various characters… the benefits to the students are notable and outstanding.
+And students REALLY get into their roles and act out the various characters… The benefits to the students are notable and outstanding.
 It is an opportunity for them to mirror real-world business practices in a classroom setting and gain practical knowledge about doing business internationally.
 Interestingly, the simulations especially resonate with students who may not do as well with traditional lecture or standard classroom practices.
 And, as you told me many years ago when we talked, the debriefing session is so critically important as well.
 I am a BIG fan of yours!”
 August 2021

-Mary Beth Klinger, Ph.D.
+Mary Beth Klinger, Ph.D.Professor

-Professor, Business Department
+Business Department

 School of Professional and Technical Studies